Table of Contents

 - Master of Science in Hospitality and Tourism

-In 2020, SEGi University had shown an excellent performance for a first-time entrant as the university successfully emerged in the top 54% of the 2020 QS World University Ranking: Asia.
+In 2020, SEGi University showed excellent performance for a first-time entrant as the university successfully emerged in the top 54% of the 2020 QS World University Ranking: Asia.

-Up to 85% of SEGi graduates are employed within 6 months.
+To date, up to 85% of SEGi graduates received employment within the first 6 months!

 - Foundation in Arts